Last updated: 28 July 2021

 Children aged 11-15

-Children aged 11-15 travel for free on London’s buses and at child-rate Pay as you go Oyster fares on the underground (tube), DLR and London Overground IF they have an 11-15 Zip Oyster photocard.
+Children aged 11-15 travel for free on London’s buses and at child-rate Pay as you go Oyster fares on the underground (tube), DLR, London Overground and most National Rail services IF they have an 11-15 Zip Oyster photocard.

-With an 11-15 Zip Oyster photocard, children can:
+Travel in London without an 11-15 Zip Oyster

-- One Day Travelcards (from an underground or train station) or weekly/monthly Travelcard (from a train station).
-These are worth buying if you want the 2 for 1 offers at London attractions – anyone aged 5-15 can buy these.
+- Child-rate weekly/monthly Travelcard (from a train station).
+This is worth buying if you want the 2 for 1 offers at London attractions – anyone aged 5-15 can buy these.

 Children aged 16-17